 b) Dual Tank Or Single Tank

-The two models in our best salt water softener reviews are single tank models and most homeowners are happy with them.
-However, dual tank water softeners (also known as twin tanks) have several advantages and might be worth considering.
+The two models in our saltwater softener reviews are single tank models and most homeowners are happy with them.
+However, dual tank softeners (also known as twin tanks) have several advantages and might be worth considering.

 This means that the system can regenerate and supply you with usable water at the same time.
 That’s what makes them more efficient than their single tank competitors.

-The next consideration in our salt-based water softener buying guide is crucial to the machine’s efficiency; the timer controls.
+The next consideration in our water softening sytem buying guide is crucial to the machine’s efficiency; the timer controls.

-Depending on the model, any of the best salt-based water softeners may have a timer control or DIR (demand-initiated regeneration) controls.
+Depending on the model, any of the best water softener may have a timer control or DIR (demand-initiated regeneration) controls.

 A system with an electronic timer lets you set the time when you want the softener to regenerate, for instance, during late night hours when the demand for softened water is low.
 The major drawback to this type of control is that it regenerates even when there is no need to.
 This leads to wasted water and salt.

 In addition, they also fall short in days when you have an unusually higher water demand.
-In these particular days, the machine will continue to supply water (hard) even when the resins have reached their capacity till it’s time to backwash.
+In these particular days, the machine will continue the water supply (hard water) even when the resins have reached their capacity till it’s time to backwash.